EtainUpton/Assessment2019MachineLearning-Statistics/README.md

 # Assessment2019MachineLearning-Statistics
 Etain's submission for Assessment 2019 module Machine Learning &amp; Statistics as part of the Higher Diploma in Data Analytics.
 Due: November 29th, 2019.
+Update: Ian has kindly given students an extension to the deadline for this project.
+The project will now be due any time on or before Friday December 13th.

 ## Module: Machine learning and statistics (52954)
 ## Lecturer: Dr Ian McLoughlin